HL7/crmi-ig/input/pages/artifact-repository-service.md

 ##### Draft
 The _draft_ operation supports the creation of a new draft version of an existing artifact in _active_ status.
 This operation creates a new resource with the same contents as the existing artifact, but with a status of _draft_ and a pre-release label of `-draft` appended to the version.

+`effectivePeriod`, `approvalDate` and any extensions which are only valid for active artifacts should also be removed.

 The following parameters SHOULD be supported for the draft operations:

 * **draftVersion**: The version of the artifact which is in review, i.e. the version under which it will be released